Farm Arcadia

 Add $50 for each additional week of age (a dairy surcharge)

-Add $100 for polled (may not be available - wasn't in 2024)
+Add $100 for polled (may not be available - wasn't in 2024, one in 2025)

 Discount of $50 if A1A2 profile

-Discount of $50 if not registered
+Discount of $50 if not registerable

 See below for more details about this process.